ant-design/ant-design/components/select/demo/automatic-tokenization.md

 ## en-US

-Try copy `Lucy,Jack` to the input.
+Try to copy `Lucy,Jack` to the input.
 Only available in tags and multiple mode.

 ````jsx
 import { Select } from 'antd';